KeckObservatory/mKTL/doc/protocol.rst

-The discovery of daemons is a two-part process; rather than ask every daemon to cache the configuration for every other daemon on its local network, the caching of configuration data is handled by :ref:`markbrokered`; when a client issues a discovery broadcast, it is not looking for responses from individual daemons, it is looking for responses from a :ref:`markbrokered` process.
+The discovery of daemons is a two-part process; rather than ask every daemon to cache the configuration for every other daemon on its local network, the caching of configuration data is handled by :ref:`mkbrokerd`; when a client issues a discovery broadcast, it is not looking for responses from individual daemons, it is looking for responses from a :ref:`mkbrokerd` process.

 This two-step approach, of contacting the broker process, and subsequently contacting the authoritative daemon, could be avoided if every local daemon